 The efficacy of Leqembi was evaluated in a double-blind, placebo-controlled, parallel-group dose-finding trial, Study 201 (NCT01767311) in adult individuals with AD (patients with confirmed presence of amyloid pathology and MCI or mild dementia consistent with Stage 3 and Stage 4 AD).
 The study assessed three doses across two regimens of Leqembi.
 Study 201 had a 79-week double-blind, placebo-controlled period, followed by an open-label extension (OLE) period for up to 260 weeks, which was initiated after a gap period (range, 9 to 59 months; mean, 24 months) off treatment.
-Following the precedent set by the accelerated approval of Aduhelm based on the surrogate endpoint of Aβ plaque reduction combined with generally consistent and favorable results on clinical endpoints, Study 201 met the criteria for accelerated approval of Leqembi according to the FDA.
 Change from baseline in brain amyloid plaque, as measured by 18F-florbetapir PET and quantified by a composite standard uptake value ratio (SUVR), was assessed in a subset of individuals at Weeks 53 and 79.
-This data served as the endpoint supporting accelerated approval.
 Compared with placebo, the Leqembi 10 mg/kg biweekly arm demonstrated a statistically significant reduction in brain amyloid plaque at Week 79 (mean difference of -0.31 SUVR or -73.5 Centiloids; P < 0.001).